 Gandhinagar Institute of Technology is established by Platinum Foundation in 2006.
-It offers under graduate programs in Mechanical Engineering, Information Technology, Computer Engineering, Electronics and Communication Engineering, Electrical Engineering and Civil Engineering and Post graduate program in MBA (Finance, Human Resource Development, and Marketing), M.E. in Mechanical Engineering with specialization in Thermal Engineering and Computer Aided Design & Computer Aided Manufacturing and M.E. in Computer Engineering with specialization in Software Engineering.
+It offers under graduate programs in Mechanical Engineering, Information Technology, Computer Engineering, Electronics and Communication Engineering, Electrical Engineering and Civil Engineering and Post graduate program in MBA (Finance, Human Resource Development, and Marketing) and M.E. in Mechanical Engineering with specialization in Thermal Engineering and Computer Aided Design & Computer Aided Manufacturing.